oflatt/video-souls/README.md

   - Different attack speeds/damage tradeoff
   - Custom weapons, upload png or use link to png
 - Video tutorial for video souls
+- ability for enemies to parry
+- make custom javascript more powerful (healing, damage, detecting or parrying attacks, ect)
+- documentation for custom javascript

+# Custom Javascript Documentation

+Video souls levels allow for a custom "attackSchedule" in the level data.
+This allows you to have custom logic for each level controlling the order of attacks and more.
+TODO documentation incomplete see level data for examples